-In 1981, PMMA featured resident art in the first Art is Ageless® calendar.
+In 1981, Presbyterian Manors of Mid-America featured resident art in the first Art is Ageless® calendar.
 The program was born out of PMMA’s desire to reaffirm “the agelessness of human creativity” and to actively demonstrate that “when it comes to human worth, it is the mind and spirit – not age – that counts.”
 The sentiments were expressed by former PMMA president, Rev. Thomas C. Wentz in the inaugural calendar.

 PMMA’s mission to provide quality senior services guided by Christian values encompasses all aspects of health – physical, mental, social, emotional, environmental, occupational, spiritual and educational.

 The creative process increases self-esteem, reduces depression, improves memory, promotes critical thinking, encourages playfulness, provides a sense of control, nurtures spirituality, and builds friendships between residents and people outside their generation.

 Each person who participates in Art is Ageless reaps the benefits.
 Artistic pursuits have been proven to increase the health and well-being of older adults.